orloxx/cpc/README.md

     cpc remove

-Load a configuration from file.
-Make sure you're in the same directory as the `cpcconfig.json` file
+Load context from configuration file.
+Make sure you're in the same directory as `cpcconfig.json`

     cpc load